The Pursuit of Happyness: Production

 The film is based on the story of Chris Gardner's struggle with homelessness.

 Development

 Chris Gardner realized his story had Hollywood potential after an overwhelming national response to an interview he did with 20/20 in January 2003.
 Gardner published his autobiography on May 23, 2006, and later became an associate producer for the film.

 In order to create dramatic impact, the film artistically altered Gardner's life story by compressing several years' worth of events into a shorter period of time.
 Gardner makes a tiny cameo at the end of the film, walking past the fictional version of himself.

 Casting

 Chris Gardner initially thought Will Smith, an actor best known for his performances in blockbuster films, was miscast to play him.
-However, Gardner claimed his daughter Jacintha said, "If [Smith] can play Muhammad Ali, he can play you!", referring to Smith's role in the biopic Ali (2001).
+However, Gardner claimed that his daughter Jacintha said, "If [Smith] can play Muhammad Ali, he can play you!", referring to Smith's role in the biopic Ali (2001).